Teriks/TGMiner/README.rst

                             The number of words to use in the markov model's state, default is 2.
 Must be used in conjunction with --markov.
+      --markov-optimize {accuracy,size}
+                            The default option "accuracy" produces a larger chain file where all trailing word/sequence probabilities
+                            are considered for every word in a message.
+This can result in a very large and slow to load chain if the state size is set to a high value.
+Setting this to "size" will cause trailing probabilities for the words inside the sequence that makes up a state to be discarded, except for the last word.
+This will make the chain smaller but results in more of an approximate model of the input messages.

 tgminer-markov
 ==============